-The Health Professions Order 2001 (the Order), sets out that a registrant's fitness to practise may be impaired for one or more of the following five reasons:3
+The Health Professions Order 2001 (the Order), sets out that a registrant's fitness to practise may be impaired for one or more of the following five reasons3.

-- misconduct;
+- Misconduct:

-- lack of competence;
+- Lack of competence;

-- conviction or caution for a criminal offence;
+- Conviction or caution for a criminal offence;

-- physical or mental health; or
+- Physical or mental health;

-- a determination by another health or social care regulatory or licensing body.
+- A determination by another health or social care regulatory or licensing body.

-Fitness to practise is about managing the risk that a registered professional may present to the public.
-Impaired fitness to practise means a concern about a registrant's conduct, competence, health or character, which is serious enough to suggest that the registrant is unfit or unsafe to practise without restriction, or at all.
+Impaired fitness to practise means more than a suggestion that a professional has done something wrong.
+It means a concern about their conduct, competence, health or character, which is serious enough to suggest that the registrant is unfit or unsafe to practise without restriction, or at all.